EhsanYousefi/closet/README.md

 # Closet
 Closet let you bury(flag as buried) your records instead of killing(destroy)them.

-Data is valuable even thoes you think worthless.Closet helps you bury/hide your records in the closet, and restore them whenever you want, Colest only works with ActiveRecord(Mongoid will support in near future) now.
+Data is valuable even those you think worthless.Closet helps you bury/hide your records in the closet, and restore them whenever you want.

+Closet only works with ActiveRecord(Mongoid will support in near future) now.

 There is one main difference between closet and other similar packages, Closet didn't change default behaviour of `ActiveRecord`, instead brings new functionality on ActiveRecord objects.

 ## Requirements